sheikhartin/notebooks-everywhere/README.md

 - [Gradio demo](Gradio_Demo.ipynb): Gradio is one of the fastest ways to make a quick demo for your damn functions with a friendly web interface so that anyone can use it!

+- [How to generate fake data](Creating_a_Fake_Dataset.ipynb): Here we will learn how to add some fake data to the PostgreSQL database to make us look more cool!

 ### License

 No license specified for this project yet.